This post originally appeared on MarketingProfs.

 Just look at the 1990s ad campaign, “Do you Yahoo?!”
 People never Yahooed, and they certainly do not Yahoo now.
 It was never a term that made it into the cultural lexicon, partly because of the service and the forced attempts of verbing.

-Becoming a verb has to be the result of the superiority of the actual product, not a result from the creative minds of advertisers, which the public feels inauthentic and insincere.
+Becoming a verb has to be the result of the superiority of the actual product, not a result of the creative minds of advertisers, which the public feels inauthentic and insincere.

 Ultimately, verbability does not come down to the specific name, but the actual product or service itself.
 If the company is offering something completely different, the word for what it describes may simply not exist yet.